Spec Ops: The Line

 If you didn't know, the whole arc here is about someone who embarks on a journey thinking they're the prototype righteous fairy-tale good guy.
 But then guess what?
 They ain't.
 Whoopsies.

-One of the initial methods of slow detachment is a major soundtrack break from other shoot-em' up games.
+One of the initial methods of slow detachment is the major soundtrack break from other shoot-em' up games.
 One of the big gun battles has "Hush" by Deep Purple pushed really hard to the audio foreground to feel cinematic, and perhaps, a bit detached.
 As if it were an movie action sequence and you were unconsciously directing the murder.
 It's an old song that conjures Vietnam feelings.
 Likewise, "Rooster" by Alice in Chains included, along with the Hendrix version of the Star Spangled Banner.
 All songs with pretty heavy tilts towards just how fucked up things can get in the land of machine guns and hand grenades.

-As you go through more fucked up scenarios, the encounters will change.
+As you go through more messed up scenarios, the encounters will change.
 The game itself will even start to taunt you.
 After a death, the loading screens will comment on your humanity, or lack thereof.
 It will start with little definitions and ideas, presented in a way that it was just an encyclopedia entry, perhaps:

 But as you do more and more heinous shit under the thin guise of "doing the right thing" the game will openly mock you in your jaded killing malaise: